11 Common Animals in the Great Smoky Mountains

 Source: @wattswildlifephoto

-The Great Smoky Mountains largest animal, the elk, weighs up to 700 pounds with a height of 5 Ft. at shoulder length.
-The elk population saw a sharp decline between the ’80s and ’90s but was reintroduced to the Park in 2001.
-You can easily spot them at Cataloochee roaming on the grasses as they graze in the open meadows.
+The largest animal in the Great Smoky Mountains, the elk, can weigh up to 700 pounds with a height of 5 Ft. at shoulder length.
+Elk were eliminated from the area long before the ’80s and ’90s, but they were reintroduced to the Park in 2001.
+You can often spot them at Cataloochee roaming on the grasses as they graze in the open meadows.

-The best time to see elks is at dawn or dusk, after a long night of rest and bright and early when they roam about looking for fresh wet pastures in the fords.
+The best time to see elk is at dawn or dusk, after a long night of rest and bright and early when they roam about looking for fresh wet pastures in the open fields.
 Head out to the Park in the early summer to witness mothers give birth to adorable calves and September-October for the annual mating season when bulls circle cows into herds.
-While mostly docile and calm animals, elks may charge at potential threats, including humans, so it’s best to observe them from a distance.
+While mostly docile and calm animals, elk may charge at potential threats, including humans, so it’s best to observe them from at least 50 yards away.

 3. White-tailed Deer